 Prepare to be creeped out… Sugar Ray Robinson had tried to back out of fighting Doyle because the night before the fight Robinson had a dream in which he had killed Doyle in the ring!
 Sugar Ray had to be talked into taking the fight by a priest and a minister.
 (Thanks guys!)

 Question for students (and subscribers): What boxing match do you consider the greatest match of all time?
 Please let us know in the comments section below this article.

 For more information, please see…

-Robinson and Anderson.
+Anderson, Dave and Sugar Ray Robinson.
 Sugar Ray.
 Da Capo Press, 1994.